 Recognizing that director attendance at our annual meetings can provide our stockholders with a valuable opportunity to communicate with board members about issues affecting our company, we encourage our directors to attend each annual meeting of stockholders.
-All directors attended the 2011 annual meeting and we anticipate that all directors will attend the 2012 annual meeting.
+All directors, with the exception of Mr. Marcy, attended the 2012 annual meeting and we anticipate that all directors will attend the 2013 annual meeting.